-Hydrogen stocks are poised to take off as hydrogen becomes an increasingly popular source of power.
+Hydrogen stocks are poised to take off as hydrogen becomes an increasingly popular power source.
 With so much potential for growth, now is the perfect time to jump on the hydrogen bandwagon.
-So if you are looking to invest in a bright future, read and learn about the best hydrogen fuel stocks on the market today!
+So if you want to invest in a bright future, read and learn about the best hydrogen fuel stocks on the market today!

 Hydrogen fuel cells (HFCs) are a (not so recent) discovery that has the power to dramatically change the energy industry.